mongodb/docs/source/includes/api/base-query-single-parameters.rst

 .. list-table::
-   :widths: 20 14 56 11
+   :widths: 20 14 11 45 10
    :header-rows: 1
    :stub-columns: 1

    * - Name
      - Type
+     - Necessity
      - Description
      - Default

    * - pretty
      - boolean
+     - Optional
-     - Flag that indicates whether the response body should be in a :wikipedia:`prettyprint </Prettyprint?oldid=791126873>` format.
+     - Flag indicating whether the response body should be in a :wikipedia:`prettyprint </Prettyprint?oldid=791126873>` format.
      - ``false``

    * - envelope
      - boolean
+     - Optional
-     - Flag that indicates whether or not to wrap the response in a
+     - Flag that indicates whether or not to wrap the response in an envelope.
-       |json| envelope.

        Some |api| clients cannot access the |http| response headers or status code.
 To remediate this, set **envelope=true** in the